- Linto Thomas

 1.2 LLEXT Implementation and Features

-LLEXT (Loadable Extension) is a Zephyr subsystem that allows you to dynamically load execute pre-compiled binary modules during runtime — without requiring a system reboot or firmware reflash.
+LLEXT (Loadable Extension) is a Zephyr subsystem that allows you to dynamically and load execute pre-compiled binary modules during runtime — without requiring a system reboot or firmware reflash.
 Currently llext supports only position independent code.

 1.2.1 Building extension